GModal/ChaffVerb/README.md

 # ChaffVerb
 An audio plugin utilizing pitch shifting, echo and reverb, for creating sounds from shimmers to whale songs.

+ChaffVerb is based on a PureData patch, and built with the Heavy (hvcc) Pd compiler.

 In LV2, VST, VST3 and CLAP formats.